jarred-the-analyst/insacart/README.md

 ```
 # result

-the maedian amount of items in the basket is much higher in the personal care department. potential upsell.
-use median because of outliers like the 127 items in the cart. average would be skewed
+using median because of outliers like the 127 items in the cart  would skew the average

 | cat| median_purchase_per_c |
 |--|--|